H4x0rSpooky/mk7-pid-grabber/README.md

 > [!TIP]
 > The Principal ID is the identifier of any user on the Nintendo 3DS.
 It's basically the friend code of the system but packed into a different series of numbers.
 It helps users to be unique and to differentiate them.

-> [!IMPORTANT]
-> Principal IDs can still be spoofed, which can lead to false reports.
-A method to get the clean Principal ID instead might be included in the future.

 # How to use the plugin
 Head over to the [releases](https://github.com/H4x0rSpooky/mk7-pid-grabber/releases/latest) and grab the latest `mk7-pid-grabber.3gx` file.